skariel/webalchemy/README.md

     rpc(self.handle_click_on_backend, 'some message', 'just so you see how to pass paramaters')
 ```

-In the server we can do something like this:
+In the server we can do somthing like this:

 ```Python
 def handle_click_on_backend(self, sender_id, m1, m2):
     self.rdoc.body.element(h1=m1+m2)
 ```

-Now the whole program looks like this:
+The program looks like this:

 ```Python
 class HellowWorldApp: